df-rw/ob-app/README.md

 ## Notes

 - Check the ports you run your servers on.
-The defaults, as specified in `nginx.conf` are:
+The defaults, as specified in `nginx-dev.conf` are:
   - `8080` for the nginx proxy;
   - `8081` for the Observable Framework server;
   - `8082` for the backend application.